 Waste management in South Africa is governed by the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) which came into effect on 1 July 2009.
-Following the enactment of the Waste Act, the Minister of Water and Environmental Affairs established the National Waste Management Strategy (NWMS) in terms of Section 6(1) for achieving the objects of the Act.
+Following the enactment of the Waste Act, the Minister of Environmental Affairs established the National Waste Management Strategy (NWMS) in terms of Section 6(1) for achieving the objects of the Act.
 The NWMS was approved for implementation by the Cabinet in November 2011.
-The Waste Act supports the waste hierarchy in its approach to waste management, by promoting cleaner production, waste minimisation, reuse, recycling and waste treatment with disposal seen as a last resort in the management of waste.
+The Waste Act supports the waste management hierarchy in its approach to waste management, by promoting cleaner production, waste minimisation, reuse, recycling and waste treatment with disposal seen as a last resort in the management of waste.

 Introduction to Waste

 Definition of Waste according to the National Envornmental Management: Waste Amendment Act, 2014 (Act No 26 of 2014)